 Data capacity: Can the indicator be collected on a scheduled bases?
 Is there access to the data for the population and place included in the result?
 Can we get the data?

-Based on the above indicators and the ranking criteria, the committee ranked two of the possible indicators as high value indicators:
+Based on the above indicators and the ranking criteria, the committee ranked two of the possible indicators as high value indicators in measuring our long-term impact on our desired result: “The City’s most vulnerable families and caregivers have the knowledge and skills to support their children beginning at birth.:

-Husky A utilization: specifically the section regarding the rate of developmental screenings
+Husky A utilization: specifically the rate of developmental screenings which is below the state average

-Substantiated cases of Abuse and Neglect: specifically the substantiated cases of physical neglect which were significantly higher that the other types of abuse and neglect.
+Substantiated cases of Abuse and Neglect: specifically the substantiated cases of physical neglect which is the subcategory of A&N that is significantly higher than the others.
 In fact, physical neglect cases were more than double of all of the other types of abuse/neglect combined.

-Kim will be joining the committee at our next meeting on the 13th to assist us in matching/refining some of our identified strategies (using our committee notes & promise zone notes/priorities) to the indicators and priorities and scheduling next steps.
+Kim will be joining the committee at our next meeting on the 13th to assist us in determining which strategies (using our committee notes & promise zone notes/priorities and the indicators) our committee wants to focus on.
+At a subsequent meeting, we will work with Kim on developing performance measures for the selected strategy(s).

 Next meeting date, May 13, 2015 at 2:30 at UWGNH, 370 James Street, New Haven